 The self-design option is created for students who are in work or ministry situations in which they would benefit from a variety of electives.
 Students in this track can choose three electives based on their interests and professional goals.
-Electives can be taken in the areas of marriage and family, leadership psychology, or human services counseling.
+Electives can be taken in the areas of marriage and family, leadership psychology, human services counseling.
+Courses from other accredited graduate counseling or psychology programs may be approved for transfer to the self design concentration.
 This option might be especially beneficial for individuals in ministry leadership positions as it allows them to design an individualized degree plan.